blackcata/MOD_plankton_model/README.md

 # Lagrangian Plankton Model
-This module is purposed to attach the NP model to the PALM code.
+This module is purposed to attach the NP Lagrangian particle model (Nutriend & Phytoplankton) to the PALM code, which is the turbulent resolving large eddy simulation(LES) code for the modern meteorological model system.
-This code is easily operated with the user codes in the PALM.
+This code is integrated with the user codes, which is given by the PALM code.

-Following the below process will make each particle's trajectories at the specific folder.
+Spring bloom is simulated and analyzed by the LPM code and submitted to the Journal of Geophysical Research : Oceans.

+Title : The Route to Spring Phytoplankton Blooms by a Lagrangian Plankton Model (submitted) Listed co-author(s) :Kyung Min Noh, Yign Noh, Ashley Brereton, and Jong-Seong Kug Corresponding Author : Yign Noh

 ### Install
 1. Write USE plankton_model to user_init.f90, user_actionf90 and user_ user_lpm_advec.f90 file.